 This Agreement is revised periodically, and it may include changes from earlier versions.
 By using Digital Services, you agree to the most recent version of this Agreement, which is always available to you online at www.usbank.com and within our mobile app(s).
 If you have any questions, please contact us as described at the end of this Agreement.

 We will never ask you to share your Log-in Credentials, and you do not need to share your Log-in Credentials to send or receive money using Digital Services.
-If you give another person or business access to Digital Services by sharing your Log-in Credentials, you agree that each such third-party will be authorized to act on your behalf, and will be bound by this Agreement (and any separate agreement governing your account).
-We are not responsible for managing the authority of your third-party relationships, or the use of Digital Services by an authorized third-party using your Log-in Credentials.
-You will be presumed to have authorized any activity performed using your Log-in Credentials, even if you did not specifically intend it.
+If you give another person or business access to Digital Services (either by sharing your Log-in Credentials or sharing your device), you agree that each such third-party will be authorized to act on your behalf and will be bound by this Agreement (and any separate agreement governing your account).
+We are not responsible for managing the authority of your third-party relationships, or the use of Digital Services by an authorized third-party using your Log-in Credentials or your device.
+Any activity performed using your Log-In Credentials or your device will be presumed to be authorized by you unless you tell us otherwise.
 If you have shared your Log-in Credentials with a third-party, and wish to revoke that access, you must contact us to block access to Digital Services until new Log-in Credentials are established.
-Our Shared Access feature (described below), when available for your products, allows you to delegate limited access to your eligible accounts without sharing your Log-in Credentials.
+Our Shared Access feature (described below) allows you to delegate limited access to your eligible accounts without sharing your Log-in Credentials.

 If you believe that an unauthorized transaction has been made from your account, contact our Fraud Liaison Center.
 Contacting us right away will help reduce possible losses.
 We accept relay calls.